TRENDMizzou/TREND-manual/doc/manual/manual.md

   * `--biplot`

-    This option shows the "bi-plot" of the first two principal components in matrix VT.
+    This option shows the "bi-plot" of the first two principal components in matrix V<sup>T</sup>.
 (A bi-plot is the equivalent of a score plot in the nonmenclature of the metabolomics field).

   * `--ica`